ebatsoncloud/basic-vnet-segmentation/README.md

 - How subnetting actually works when you're not just reading about CIDR ranges
 - Writing NSG rules with a deny-by-default mindset instead of bolting on restrictions after the fact
-- Not trusting my own assumptions about a "secure" setup until I tested it
 - Basic separation between what's public-facing and what shouldn't be

-## A note on cost

-Both VMs were B1s size and I tore them down right after testing.
-This wasn't left running — just built, tested, documented, deleted.